 This lens provides a very wide f/2.8 aperture, three-stop, third-generation image stabilizer, and a zoom range that makes it an ideal walkaround or everyday lens.
 It’s received universally excellent reviews for sharpness and usability; it is an L-quality lens, both in build and sharpness.

 There are several choices in the 17-50mm range for crop sensor cameras, and rather than doing separate takes for each, I thought a bit of comparison would be better.
 The summary, though, is that they're all pretty good.
 Whichever you choose, you’ll probably be happy with it.
 An important generalization first: all of the 17-50 lenses are sharper at the wide end than at the long end.
 If you think you’ll be shooting mostly at 50mm or so, you might want to consider a 24-70 or similar range lens.

 Sigma 17-50 HSM OS.
 As sharp as the Canon in the center, and at f/4 it's as sharp in the corners too.
 Maybe even sharper than the Canon at f/4.
 It has more barrel distortion at the wide end at 2.9%.
 That's easy to correct in photoshop, but correcting distortion also decreases resolution, particularly in the corners.
-Probably as good as the Canon except for autofocus in low light.
+Probably as good as the Canon except for the autofocus.

 Tamron 17-50 f/2.8.
 This is the older, non-vibration-controlled version of the Tamron lens.
 It is optically different and actually sharper than the Tamron VC--as sharp as the Canon and Sigma versions.
 It doesn’t give you image stabilization, but if you’re shooting in good light where that doesn’t matter, it’s a great bargain, being less expensive than any of the others.